Fiserv/banking-hub/docs/fintechs/payments.md

 **Who is it for:** Developers creating or integrating apps that need to access payments-related APIs and integrate their applications to Fiserv core account processing platforms

-**How is it used:** These APIs can be used to create or integrate applications that deliver frictionless money movement through novel channels.
+**How is it used:** These APIs can be used to create or integrate applications that deliver frictionless money movement through novel channels

+**Potential uses:** App that facilitate enterprise disbursements such as insurance claims payments, merchant rebates, loyalty rewards, employee bonuses, expense reimbursements, loan payouts, refunds and so forth or on-demand service apps that serve fast-growing services markets such as ride share, grocery or food delivery, digital insurers, travel, vacation and other industries that require the ability to move money

 Begin the integration with following services of Payments domain in API Explorer:
 * [Account Transaction Response Service](../api/?type=post&path=/accttrnresponse/secured)